 Now about that sauce – it’s truly a mop, not a table sauce.
 I put a bottle of commercial BBQ sauce out, but nobody used it, the chicken is moist and so flavorful it would have been a travesty to cover it up.
 I also used the sauce/mop recipe in Rodney Scott’s book, cut to a quarter recipe, rather than the one on our tester’s site.
 Ingredients are the same, just the proportions of spices are different, and I honestly didn’t notice until I sat down to write this review.
 The recipe in the book is a bit spicier and sweeter, but it wasn’t excessively hot and the increased sugar didn’t burn on the surface.
 Our guests said this was the best chicken they’d ever eaten (yes, we served something we’d never made to other people).
 I’d agree, the recipe made us look like rock stars.
 Can’t wait to make it again.

 Served with twice baked potatoes, coleslaw, broccoli in vinaigrette, and local sweet corn on the cob.
-Key lime pie from the Good Book of Southern Baking by Kelly Fields (it’s to die for, and serves a bunch), and the peanut butter goober bars from the site.
+Key lime pie from the Good Book of Southern Baking by Kelly Fields (it’s to die for, and serves a bunch), and the peanut butter goober bars.
 I intended to peel & slice some homegrown tomatoes, but never got around to it, just sent some home with our guests.
 I also think the potato salad in Rodney’s book would be a great accompaniment to the chicken.
 I’ve made it and it’s really good, REALLY good.
 Excuse me, I’m off to dig a pit for my whole hog now.